-Removing old flooring costs about $32 per hour.
-If you’re interested in replacing the flooring in a 2,500-square-foot house, it could take as long as 16 hours, which would total $512.
+Removing old flooring costs $1 to $2 per square foot.
 Installing a new floor costs approximately $36 per hour and could take upwards of a few days.
-If you decide on a non-floating floor, it will take longer to finish the job, with labor costs reaching near $5,000.
+If the homeowner decides on a non-floating floor, it will take longer to finish the job, with labor costs in the thousands.
 If the existing flooring was glued down by an adhesive and was installed in the 1980s or earlier, there is a good chance the adhesive contains asbestos.
-Call a professional to get it tested so it can be removed properly.
+Homeowners are advised to call a professional to get it tested so it can be removed properly.

 Some vinyl flooring professionals recommend using an underlayment beneath vinyl flooring.
-Using an underlayment is beneficial if you want to reduce noise and make the surface more comfortable.
+Using an underlayment is beneficial for reducing noise and making the surface more comfortable.
 This typically costs $0.50 per square foot.
 Thicker vinyl floors that are floated do not need an underlayment.

 Trim and molding hide gaps near the walls after vinyl flooring has been installed.
 It provides a consistent look by pulling together the flooring and the rest of the room.
-Some homeowners will reuse the old trim and only pay for labor costs for the reinstallation, which runs approximately $36 per hour.
-Another option is to purchase new trim, which averages $320 for a 100- to 200-square-foot space and up to $620 for a 400- to 500-square-foot area.
-Prices can differ from the national average because of the trim type and how much area needs to be covered.
+Some homeowners will reuse the old trim and only pay for labor costs for the reinstallation.
+Another option is to purchase new trim.
+Prices can vary based on the trim type and how much area needs to be covered.